StardustDL/aexpy/README.md

 > [!TIP]
 > If you want to write processed data to filesystem, not the standard IO, add a volume mapping to `/data` for file access.
 >
-> Since the container runs in non-root user, please use root user to allow the container writing to the mounted directory.
+> Please ensure using the same user as the owner of the mounted directory, to access mounted files.
 >
 > ```sh
-> docker run -v $pwd/cache:/data -u root aexpy/aexpy extract /data/distribution.json /data/api.json
+> docker run -v $pwd/cache:/data -u $(id -u):$(id -g) aexpy/aexpy extract /data/distribution.json /data/api.json
 > ```

 When you installed AexPy package, you could use `tool runimage` command for a quick runner of containers (if you have Docker installed).